WE NURTURE YOUNG LIVES.

 MATCHING

-Initially, we get to know a child or young person, their circumstances and their support network, as well as what everyone hopes to achieve through our involvement.
+Initially, we get to know a child or young person, their views, circumstances and their support network, as well as what everyone hopes to achieve through our involvement.

 STAGE 2